nextleap-project/countermitm/source/gossip.rst

 world views for all group members.
 Even a single verification will detect an isolation attack with a probability > 20% in groups smaller than 10 people and > 10% in groups smaller than 20 people.

-One verification per participant on average (yellow background) would lead to detection rates of > 66%.
-With two verifications per participant, this can go up to > 99% detection probability.

 Isolation attacks can be detected in all cases if every participant performs at least 1 OOB-verification.